 Mode of instruction

 - Number of (2 hour) lectures: 10

 The course will take place over five weeks with two classes per week.
 Each lecture lasts two hours and they are interactive.
-The lecturer will discuss with students the assigned reading materials and students will present cases which have been assigned previously.
+The lecturer will discuss with students the assigned reading materials.

 - Names of lecturers: Dr Vasiliki Kosta